ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 * `...fragments <string>` parts of message

-The method sends text unrequesting message, similar as `sendUnrequestingTextMessage`.
+Sends text unrequesting message, similar as `sendUnrequestingTextMessage`.
 The method sends data in fragments, without connecting parts into one body, avoiding memory allocation for the entire message.